 For English-speaking companies, multilingual interpreting services are essential to overcoming language barriers and establishing meaningful communication with all their customers.
 But in-person interpretation services can be unwieldy, incomplete, and expensive.

-Enter phone interpretation services (often referred to as telephonic interpreting or OPI).
+Enter over-the-phone interpreter services (often referred to as telephonic interpreting or OPI).
 Using OPI technology, businesses can easily and instantly communicate with prospects and clients, no matter the language or channel.
 Chat?
 Sure.
 Video?
 Of course.
 Email?
 No problem.

 Over-the-phone professional interpreters are:

 - Experts in the languages your clients speak

 - Certified for special requirements, such as HIPAA compliant medical interpretation

 - Trusted translation partners that keep pace with the diversity of growing businesses